 - A black marker to draw the eyes.

-Step 2: Glue the three feathers onto the spun cotton egg.
+Glue the three feathers onto the spun cotton egg.
 One feather goes on each side and one feather goes on the bottom.
 Just a little bit of glue is enough to make the feathers stick.
-On the picture I used a little too much.

 Notice the feathers are naturally curvy.
 Make sure the 3 feathers all point inward, not outward.

-Step 4: Cut the bird ornament’s beak in a little piece of wood, such as a small twig.
-This is the most delicate part of the project.
-When the cutting and carving of the beak is done, a pair of tweezers can be used to glue it on.
-There is no rule for how long the beak should be.
+Cut the beak in a little piece of wood, such as a small twig.
+You can then use a pair of tweezers to glue it on.
+Note that there is no rule dictating how long the beak should be.

 This is it!

-We hope you enjoyed this tutorial and got some inspiration and some motivation to get started with your own bird ornaments.
+We hope you enjoyed this tutorial and found some inspiration and some motivation to get started with your own DIY bird ornaments.
 And as always, if you have any questions or if we can help you with anything, do not hesitate to leave a comment.

-NOTE: we would like to say thank you to our talented milliner friend Shelley at Chapeaux by Shelley.
-Shelley sent us the feathers and trusted that we would be able to put them to good use.
-Thank you Shelley!
+NOTE: A big thank you to our talented milliner friend Shelley at Chapeaux by Shelley who sent us the feathers.